Ground-Zero-Coders/GZC-Contributions/Projects/README.md

-# 🧠 Beginner Projects
+# 🧠 Projects

-Welcome to the beginner zone! 🚀
+Welcome to the zone! 🚀
 Here, you can contribute small scripts, apps, or mini-projects to practice and learn.

 ### ✅ Guidelines: